“Last Best, Hope:” Citizenship, Statesmanship & American History

 Co-sponsored by: the Center for Statesmanship, Law, and Liberty at RIT, the Alexander Hamilton Institute for the Study of Western Civilization, and The Bill of Rights Institute

-Audience: The seminar will include 30 secondary teachers throughout the country
+Audience: Secondary teachers throughout the country

 Readings: (Readings & Books will be provided or posted on line)